Ryhope Colliery Welfare F.C.

-Ryhope Colliery Welfare Football Club was an association football club based in Ryhope, Sunderland, in England.
+Ryhope Colliery Welfare Football Club is an association football club based in Ryhope, Sunderland, in England.
+They are currently members of the and play at Ryhope Recreation Park.

 History

 The club was founded by coal miners in Ryhope in 1892.
 It was not until 1927–28 that it won its first league title.
 However the club enjoyed most of its success in the 1960s, winning the Wearside Football League on four occasions, the Monkwearmouth Charity Cup twice as well as the Sunderland Shipowners Cup and League Challenge Cup during the decade.
 In the 1967–68 season, the team reached the First Round Proper of the FA Cup for the only time in its history, losing 1–0 at home to then Football League Division 4 side Workington.
 The club's next successful season was 1977–78, finishing 3rd in the league, winning the League Cup with the season culminating in winning the Durham Challenge Cup for the only time in the club's history.
 Between the 1988–89 and 1991–92 seasons, the club was known as Vaux Ryhope after a merger with Sporting Club Vaux (previously South Hetton FC).

 In season 2009–10 under the guidance of newly appointed manager Martin Swales, Ryhope won the Monkwearmouth Charity Cup for the first time in 44 years, as well as being runners up in the league their highest position also for 44 years.

 Season 2010–11 however was the most successful in the club's history, winning all four competitions the Wearside League Title, Sunderland Shipowners Cup, Monkwearmouth Charity Cup and League Cup.
 This was only the third time in the history of the League that this has been achieved by a club.

 However, in season 2011–12 Ryhope repeated the feat of the previous season winning all four competitions and gained promotion to the Northern League for the first time in its history.

 It ended the season having only been defeated once in its last 70 Wearside League and cup games.